How to Configure Gmail Email on Your VPS

 Step 6: Configure Dovecot for Gmail (IMAP)

-Dovecot handles retrieving emails from your Gmail account.
-Open the Dovecot configuration file:
+Dovecot is used to retrieve emails from Gmail.
+Open the Dovecot authentication configuration file:

 sudo nano /etc/dovecot/conf.d/10-auth.conf